 Willpower is the ability to act through adversity for the sake of a greater purpose.
 Ideal role models will often have overcome poor circumstances.
 They will gracefully deal with problematic situations in creative, intelligent ways to achieve their goals or overcome adversity.
 The ability to pull passion to succeed from within themselves is one of the admirable qualities of a role model.

 As a parent, demonstrating will power in the small things like having dinner before dessert is a good daily habit.
-Learning to have and exhibit will power in the small situations helps us to develop it and display it when it comes to bigger situations.
-In other words, doing the right thing, even when it feels hard to do.
+Learning to have and exhibit will power in the small situations helps us to develop it and display it when it comes to bigger situations where our choices need to reflect our own values.
+In other words, doing the right thing becomes a habit, which makes it easier even to avoid inappropriate behaviors in more challenging spots.

 Confidence is a role model quality of belief that pushes a simple “yes” from the mind out into the world.
-One of the best ways to build confidence is to teach through encouragement.
+One of the best ways to build confidence is exhibit a positive attitude and to teach through encouragement.
 Setting high expectations and showing disappointment in a child’s failure to reach them is only setting them up for failure.

-Encourage your child, reward them with kind words as they work towards they goals, and praise their efforts.
+Encourage your child, reward their hard work towards their goals with kind words and praise their efforts.
 These things build confidence.
 Kids need a confident role model that teaches them to be confident too.
-Even if they aren’t certain of how to do something, a great role model will be confident that it can both be done if they put research and effort into it.
+Even if they aren’t certain of how to do something, a successful people will be confident that it can both be done if they put research and effort into it.

 Flexibility is not just a physical quality.
 It is also one of the important characteristics of a role mode.
 A person that is willing to vary their strategy and mold themselves into whatever is best for what they wish to achieve, is acting with a dynamic mentality.